About Sphere Support Services

 • Completing a Master of Professional Psychology

-• Provisional psychologist working as a disability support worker
+• Provisional psychologist working within disability support worker boundaries

 • Experienced disability support worker